softworkz/embyuserwiki/TV-naming.md

 ## Complex Folder Structure

-In more complex situations where your top-level directory is further sub-divided before the show folders, you can add the top-level as the main folder but not set the content type, and then set the content type to TV on each sub-folder.
+In more complex situations where your top-level directory is further sub-divided before the show folders, there are two different approaches to setting up in Media Browser.
+The recommended option is to create a TV media folder and add the sub-folder locations instead of the top level folder.
+Alternatively, you can add the top-level as the main folder but leave the content type unset, and then set the content type to TV on each sub-folder.

 For example: